canyousayyes/QuizAdminInterface/README.md

 In this phrase, we would like to add an extra feature of displaying different questions base on what readers has answered.

-For each question, there is an optional "Question Condition" section, which allows editor to set under what conditions this question will be displayed.
+For each question, there is an additional "Question Condition" section, which allows editors to set under what conditions this question will be displayed to the readers.

 The following conditions are decided: